eira-fransham/troubles.md/content/posts/rustfest-2018-workshop.md

 }
 ```

 If you're an attacker trying to take down this innocent flapjack website and you can work out a way to generate a customer name that will go into a specific bucket, you can simply generate entries that all go into the _same_ bucket.
 This means that every new insertion or retreival to that one bucket is extremely slow, because it has to do many more comparisons than you normally would have to.
+What we want is for the entries to be approximately evenly-distributed across all the buckets.
 The default `HashMap` used in Rust has two defences against this.
 Firstly, it initialises the hashing algorithm with a random seed, which means that because you don't know the initial hasher state you can't run the hashing algorithm many times on your own computer, find some customer names that would go into the same bucket, and then send those to the server.
 Second, the hashing algorithm is cryptographically secure.
-This means that there is no way to guess the initial state by just running the hasher many times, measuring how the output changes, and then deriving the state with maths.
+This means that there is no way to guess the initial state by just running the hasher many times, measuring how the output changes, and then using some smart maths to derive the original state.
 The default hashing algorithm is actually pretty fast, but is bad on small keys (like the short variable names in our programs).
 To improve performance we can use `FnvHash` from the [`fnv`][fnv] crate.

 [fnv]: https://crates.io/crates/fnv

+> ### Sidenote: `hashbrown`
+>
+> A crate was released recently called `hashbrown`, which uses a hashing function similar to `FnvHash` (it actually uses `fxhash`, mentioned below), but additionally implements various other optimisations to improve performance.
+I tried converting the project to use `hashbrown`'s `HashMap` type and found it to be pretty much the same for most of the benchmarks, except `run_many_variables` which improved by ~5%, and `run_nested_func` which got an incredible _26%_ faster.
+I'd consider it a win, although the crate is still too young for me to immediately recommend it for the sake of this workshop.
+If you need a fast hashmap type, consider using `hashbrown`, although benchmark and make sure it doesn't cause a performance regression.

 ## Beginner

-Just add `FnvHashMap` to your crate, and check the benchmarks.
+Just add `FnvHashMap` to your crate, and use `cargo benchcmp` to check the benchmarks.

 ```rust
 extern crate fnv;